 It is the outer yellow and the inner red to brown flower colour that gives it the common name of ‘Egg and Bacon Plant’.
 The flowers are fragrant, however only slightly.

-With a natural busy and mounding habit, the foliage is a mid to deep green and attractive through the year, the pea like flowers are brightly coloured and put on a great display over a long period.
+With a natural busy and mounding habit, the foliage is a mid to deep green and attractive through the year.
+The flowers pea like and are brightly coloured, putting on a great display over a long period.

 Two forms are available, the species which will reach over 1m in height as well as Eutaxia obovata ‘nana’, a lower growing variety to around .6 metre.
 The lower growing form is more suited to a range of landscaping applications, especially where a lower growing plant is required.

 Also known as the ‘Egg and Bacon Plant’ is good condition the plant will be covered in masses of flowers when in full bloom.

 Use the lower growing variety as a small feature plant in the garden, or as a border plant.
 The taller growing variety can be used as an informal hedging plant.

 Eutaxia obovata Care

 A well drained soil is essential,Eutaxia obovata grows best in a slightly acidic soil with a position in full sun, however it is better in a position where it gets some shade from the hot afternoon sun..

-This is a plant that can be pruned lightly directly after flowering to maintain a more bushy habit.
+This is a plant that can be pruned lightly directly after flowering to maintain a more bushy and compact habit.